NKyhl/NKyhl/README.md

 ## Hi 👋

-My name is Nolan, and I'm a senior at Notre Dame studying Computer Science.
+My name is Nolan, and Notre Dame Computer Science alum working as a Consultant at Pariveda in Chicago.

-I like to create human-centered software and pursue these skills:
+I'm passionate about creating human-centered software and pursuing excellence through four main skills:

 1) Deep technical knowledge
 2) An eye for design